Chapter in an Edited Book/Ebook References

-- If the edited book chapter includes a DOI, include the chapter DOI in the reference after the publisher name.
+- If the chapter has a DOI, include the chapter DOI in the reference after the publisher name.

 - Do not include the publisher location.

-- If the edited book chapter does not have a DOI and comes from an academic research database, end the edited book chapter reference after the publisher name.
-Do not include database information in the reference.
-The reference in this case is the same as for a print edited book chapter.
+- If the chapter is from an academic research database and has no DOI or stable URL, end the book reference after the publisher name.
+Do not include the name of the database in the reference.
+The reference in this case is the same as for a print book chapter.

 - Include any edition information in the same parentheses as the page range of the chapter, separated with a comma.